se-edu/addressbook-level4/docs/UserGuideVersion2.md

 > You don't have to enter the optional parameters when you don't need them.
 The order of the parameters are not fixed.
 You can enter the parameters in any order.
 For example, `add /st START_TIME #TAG /n TASK_NAME /d DATE` is also correct format.

 **Example:**<br>
-Lets say you want to add task named "User Guide" which is due 12 October 2016 with tag "CS2103".
+Let's say you want to add task named "User Guide" which is due 12 October 2016 with tag "CS2103".
 All you need to do is entering `add #CS2103 /n User Guide /d 121016` into command bar.

 <img src="images/AddBasicCmd.png" width="500"><br>